silvagal/Plot-Citation-Graph/README.md

 A sample dataset (`example.csv`) is included in this repository, allowing users to replicate the **citation graph** shown below.

 ## Application
-This visualization was created for the systematic review titled:
+This visualization was created for the systematic review:
-**"A Systematic Review of ECG Arrhythmia Classification: Embedded Feasibility, Adherence to Standards, and Fair Evaluation."**
+"SILVA, G.A.
+L.; SILVA, P. H. L.;, MOREIRA, G. J. P; FREITAS, V. L. S.; GERTRUDES, J. C.; LUZ, E. J. S. **A Systematic Review of ECG Arrhythmia Classification: Embedded Feasibility, Adherence to Standards, and Fair Evaluation**.
+Submitted to **IEEE Reviews in Biomedical Engineering** in March, 2025".

 This graph provides insights into citation patterns, helping to assess research influence and adherence to standard evaluation practices.